Wanda–Zhonghe–Shulin line: Routes

-This medium-capacity route was approved by the Executive Yuan on 12 February 2010.
+Wanda–Zhonghe–Shulin line is the medium-capacity route and consists of Phase I and Phase II.
+Phase I was approved by the Executive Yuan on 12 February 2010.
 It is split into two phases.
 Phase I consists of nine underground stations and a depot in Jincheng Road.
 The 9.5 km long line (Phase I) will connect to the at (LG01), one of its termini.
 Also, this line goes under the Xindian River between LG04 and LG05.
-Jincheng Road (LG08) is where the other terminus is located, and will be named as Zhonghe Senior High School Station.
+Jincheng Road (LG08) is where the other terminus is located, and will be named Zhonghe Senior High School Station.
 A branch line consists of only Zhonghe Senior High School and Juguang stations.

-Stations

-Stations LG01–08A are currently under construction, scheduled for completion in late 2027.